ManiTamilRock/xss-scanner/README.md

 # xss-scanner
 # XSS Vulnerability Scanner

-This Python tool scans a given URL for and looks for links with malicious scripts which can lead to xss attacks..
+This Python tool scans a given URL for and looks for its subdomain which is having malicious scripts which can lead to xss attacks..
+Note: xss attack is used to get the cookie of the victim which is one of the reason that leads to session hijacking attack..

 ## kali-linux installation steps